kdl-org/kdl/SPEC.md

 ### Multi-line Strings

 When a Quoted or Raw String spans multiple lines with literal, non-escaped Newlines, it follows a special multi-line syntax that automatically "dedents" the string, allowing its value to be indented to a visually matching level if desired.

 A Multi-line string _MUST_ start with a [Newline](#newline) immediately following its opening `"`.
-Its final line, preceding the closing `"`,
-_MUST_ contain only whitespace.
+Its final line _MUST_ contain only whitespace, followed by a single closing `"`.
 All in-between lines that contain non-whitespace characters _MUST_ start with the exact same whitespace as the final line (precisely matching codepoints, not merely counting characters).

-The value of the Multi-line String omits the first and last Newline, the Whitespace of the last line, the matching Whitespace prefix on all intermediate lines, and all Whitespace on intermediate Whitespace-only lines.
+The value of the Multi-line String omits the first and last Newline, the Whitespace of the last line, and the matching Whitespace prefix on all intermediate lines.
 The first and last Newline can be the same character (that is, empty multi-line strings are legal).

 Strings with literal Newlines that do not immediately start with a Newline and whose final `"` is not preceeded by optional whitespace and a Newline are illegal.

 In other words, the final line specifies the whitespace prefix that will be removed from all other lines.

+It is a syntax error for any body lines of the multi-line string to not match the whitespace prefix of the last line with the final quote.

 #### Example